harness/developer-hub/docs/chaos-engineering/chaos-faults/kubernetes/node/kubelet-service-kill.md

 ---

 ## Introduction
-- This fault Causes the application to become unreachable on account of node turning unschedulable (NotReady) due to kubelet service kill.
+- This fault causes the application to become unreachable on account of node turning unschedulable (NotReady) due to kubelet service kill.
 - The kubelet service has been stopped/killed on a node to make it unschedulable for a certain duration i.e `TOTAL_CHAOS_DURATION`.
 The application node should be healthy after the chaos injection and the services should be re-accessible.
 - The application implies services.
 Can be reframed as: Test application resiliency upon replica getting unreachable caused due to kubelet service down.